ossia/score-docs/docs/in-depth/puredata.md

 ---
 layout: default

-title: "PureData integration"
+title: "Pure Data integration"
-description: "How to embed PureData patches in ossia score"
+description: "How to embed Pure Data patches in ossia score"

 parent: In depth